Items filtered by date: July 2025

 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

 If you have any questions, please feel free to contact our offices located in Forest Lane and West Kiest Boulevard Dallas, TX .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 What Your Feet Say About Your Health